Installation for developers¶

 :

-conda install -c conda-forge make
+conda install -c conda-forge just

 and simply use the following line to install Capytaine in editable mode in your conda environment: